gihrlk/trip-generator/README.md

 Download or clone the project from GitHub repo and navigate to the project's root directory.

-Project created with SpringBoot Maven wrapper.
-To use the wrapper you need JAVA_HOME system variable.
-If you already have Maven installed then you can use it.
+Project is created with SpringBoot Maven wrapper.
+To use the wrapper, you need JAVA_HOME system variable.
+If you already have Maven installed then, you can use it.

 To execute the test cases using the Maven wrapper, run
-##### ./mnvw test
+##### mvnw test

 To build the project using the Maven wrapper, run
-##### ./mnvw package
+##### mvnw package

-Application jar will be saved in target directory.
+The Application jar will be saved in target directory.

-To run the application jar file you need to provide two arguments.<br>
+To run the application jar file, you need to provide two arguments.<br>
 Argument 1: Path to the input JSON file<br>
 Argument 2: Path to save the output JSON file
 ##### java -jar target\trip-generator-project-0.0.1-SNAPSHOT.jar src\main\resources\tests\input\tap-data-1.json src\main\resources\tests\output\trip-data-1.json

 ### Test data
-Application has been tested with sample input files shared in src/main/resources/tests/input/ directory.
+The Application has been tested with sample input files shared in src/main/resources/tests/input/ directory.

 Description of each test data set is below.